Zalanshah64/eecs201-guide/Grading.md

 ## Gradescope and Autograder

-Homework assignments will be submitted through one of two methods: <a href="https://gitlab.eecs.umich.edu/">Gitlab</a> or <a href="https://www.gradescope.com/">Gradescope</a>.
+Homework assignments will be submitted through one of two methods: [Gitlab](https://gitlab.eecs.umich.edu/) or [Gradescope](https://www.gradescope.com/).
 Gradescope assignments have a hard deadline, but Gitlab assignments are all due at the end of the semester.

 Submitting on gradescope is simple enough: answer the questions asked in the homework.

 <div name="why-not-submitting"></div>

-Assignments submitted via <a href="https://gitlab.eecs.umich.edu/">Gitlab</a> will be pushed up to the server, and then run on <a href="/Server.md">the course server</a>.
+Assignments submitted via [Gitlab](https://gitlab.eecs.umich.edu/) will be pushed up to the server, and then run on [the course server](/Server.md).
 Everytime you submit, ensure the following three things are true:

 - Have you correctly named the repository?
 - Have you added `brng` as a reporter?